sarioz/Springboard/Capstone-Project/SpanglishModelingFlask/README.md

 ```$ docker build -t yourdockerhubusername/spanglish-modeling-app:latest .```

-Then you may push it to docker hub using
+Then you may push it to [Docker Hub](https://hub.docker.com/) using

 ```$ docker image push -a yourdockerhubusername/spanglish-modeling-app```

 Once this is successful, you may follow the instructions in the previous section for deployment, making sure to change